IKOR-GmbH/sip-framework/sip-archetype/src/main/resources/archetype-resources/README.md

 sip framework concept at:
 https://git.ikor.cloud/sip-2-product/sip/sip-framework/-/blob/develop/README.md

-Please use this document to describe how to build and run your adapter.
+Please use `readme.md` document to describe how to build and run your adapter.
+This document can be found in your adapter application module under `main/resources/documents`.

 We encourage you to explore our features and hope you enjoy developing your adapter with SIP.